zsparal/api-documentation/source/connect/overview.rst

 Onboarding your customers
 -------------------------
-If your customers don’t have a Mollie account, you can:
+If your customers do not have a Mollie account, you can:

 * Have them sign up individually and install your app later,
 * Create an account on their behalf and let them complete the onboarding in the Mollie Dashboard,